-If your child in unable to attend school for any reason you should telephone Mrs Kearsley, the school attendance officer on 01942 776190 to inform her of the reason.
+If your child is unable to attend school for any reason you should telephone the school attendance office on 01942 511987 to inform the attendance team of the reason.
 You are able to record this on answer phone.
 If a pupil is absent and we haven’t received an explanation this will trigger an automated truancy call.

-The attendance team monitor attendance closely and will contact parents if there are concerns with a pupils’ attendance.
+The attendance team monitor attendance closely and will contact parents if there are concerns with their child’s attendance.
 If these cannot be rectified we will contact the local School Attendance Enforcement Team for support.

-Pupils who arrive after 8.30am in the morning will be marked late.
+Pupils who arrive after 8.35am in the morning will be marked late.
 Any pupil who is late in the morning will be asked to complete a lunchtime detention.
-Pupils who are late persistently will be interviewed by their Head of Year to try to find solutions to the problem.
+Pupils who are persistently late will be interviewed by their Head of Year to try to find solutions to the problem.